fltonii/install-stuff/config-manjaro-env/README.md

-# For the sake of lazyness
+# For the sake of laziness

 Everytime I change distros (very often) or just reset my OS I do this process over and over to a point where i was starting to settle for non optimal developer/user experiences because of the work of installing it all again.